RedisGraph/RedisGraph/docs/commands.md

 #### LIMIT

-Although not mandatory, in order to limit the number of records returned by a query, you can use the limit clause:
+Although not mandatory, you can use the limit clause to limit the number of records returned by a query:

 ```sh
 LIMIT <max records to return>